fluid-checkout/fluid-checkout/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Frictionless Multi-step Checkout for WooCommerce.
+Frictionless Multistep Checkout for WooCommerce.
 Get up to 36% increase in conversion rates with a better purchase experience at the checkout page.

 == Description ==